microstack-tech/parallax-whitepaper/README.md

 Bitcoin demonstrated that decentralized digital scarcity is possible, providing a secure and immutable ledger with a predictable monetary policy.
 Ethereum introduced a Turing-complete execution layer, enabling decentralized applications and financial primitives.
 However, Ethereum's adaptive monetary policy contrasts with Bitcoin's fixed, discipline-driven design.

 Parallax bridges this gap.
 It preserves Bitcoin's monetary rules while adopting Ethereum's virtual machine for programmability.
-To further strengthen accessibility and decentralization, Parallax employs the Ethash Proof of Work function, historically used by Ethereum before its transition to Proof of Stake.
+To further strengthen accessibility and decentralization, Parallax employs the XHash Proof of Work function — a modified Ethash variant that preserves Ethash’s memory-hard properties while making existing ASICs obsolete.

 ---